Feng Yuxiang: Later years

 Feng Yuxiang on the cover of The Young Companion, December 1937.

 Between 1935 and 1945, Feng Yuxiang supported the KMT and held various positions in the Nationalist army and government.
 In October 1935, Chiang invited him to Nanjing to serve as the vice-president of the Military Affairs Commission.
 He held the nominal position until 1938 and remained a member of the council until 1945.
 During the Xi'an Incident, when Chiang Kai-Shek was held prisoner by rebellious warlords, Feng immediately called for Chiang's release.
 After the Second Sino-Japanese War began in 1937, he briefly served as Commander-in-Chief of the 3rd War Area.
 In this capacity Feng led Chinese forces early in the defense of Shanghai, but he was quickly relieved in favor of Zhang Zhizhong and later Chiang himself.

 After World War II, he traveled to the United States, where he was an outspoken critic of the Chiang regime and of the Truman administration which supported it.
 For several months, he stayed in Berkeley, California, as a visiting scholar.

 Although he was never a Communist himself, he was close to them in his final years.

 Tomb of Feng Yuxiang at the foot of Mount Tai in Shandong.

 He died in 1948, in a shipboard fire on the Black Sea while en route to the Soviet Union, along with one of his daughters.
 Some believe he was murdered by his political adversaries, while others reject this theory.
 Allegedly, those who claimed to know the details of that fateful night had reported that Feng and his daughter perished because their cabin door was locked from the outside.

 Chinese Communists, under Mao Zedong, classified Feng as a "good warlord", and his remains were buried with honors in 1953 at the sacred Mount Tai in Shandong.
 His tomb is located immediately to the east of Tianwai Village square.
 His widow Li Dequan served as Minister of Health of the People's Republic of China.

 Legacy

 Many of Feng Yuxiang's former subordinates joined or merged into Kuomintang National Revolutionary Army and fought with distinction in the Second Sino-Japanese War.
 They include Song Zheyuan, Tong Linge, Zhao Dengyu, Sun Lianzhong, Liu Ruming, Feng Zhi'an, Yang Hucheng, Ji Hongchang and Zhang Zizhong.
-Notable exceptions were Sun Liangcheng and Qin Dechun, who collaborated with the Japanese.
-Other generals, after serving a lengthy term in the warlord era, retired to live a life of pleasure.
+A notable exception was Sun Liangcheng, who collaborated with the Japanese.
+Other generals, however, after serving a lengthy term in the warlord era, retired to live a life of pleasure.

 Sir Richard Evans, author of Deng Xiaoping and the Making of Modern China, described Feng as "an honest man" in his book.
 Peter R. Moody wrote in the Annals of the American Academy of Political and Social Science "Many of Feng's allies might dispute this, since he betrayed every one of them."